Rellikeht/ray-martyr/README.md

 # ray-martyr

+## What is all of this

-Basic ray marching implementation with Phong lighting model.
+Implementation of ray marching using Phong lighting model.

-It isn't the fastest, but can render the mirrors
+Renders mirrors correctly

 ![Mirror example](achievements/mirror4k.png)

+## TODO

+- transparency
+- solids given by mathematical equations